vermi-zz/rbot/README.md

 	nohup ./rbot &

 This will keep the bot from stopping if you log off.
+By default, all output will be logged to ./nohup.out

 As a side note, cmd-ap.go is specific to #anime-planet.com on Rizon; it's not necessary for any normal functions of the bot, so you can remove it if you want.
 Just be sure to remove it from Makefile and handler.go as well.